llyx97/TempCompass/README.md

-# TempCompass
-A benchmark to evaluate the temporal perception ability of Video LLMs
+# TempCompass: A benchmark to evaluate the temporal perception ability of Video LLMs